Adverse Medical Events/Critical Incidents - How to Cope

 - Wellness Milestone Articles

-- Adverse Event cards are currently unavailable for order at the moment.
-Please contact email@example.com for any questions.
+- Adverse Event cards are currently available for order at the moment.
+Visit the AANA Bookstore to order the free cards (shipping charges apply).
+Please contact firstname.lastname@example.org for any questions.

 - Fatal Mistakes, The Journal of Advanced Practice Nursing 2017